 Creating new tags is non-intuitive and took me a while to figure out.
 Tap and hold a file or folder to bring up the contextual menu.
 Then tap Tags, followed by Add New Tag.
 Give the new tag a name and color.

 Files, unlike the revamped Dock, isn’t a sea change for me because I never favorite or tag files on a Mac.
 And although it’s nice to see the contents of all my Internet “cloud drives” all in one place, using the individual apps has never been an annoyance.

 And yet, I now have only the Files app in my Dock, with the Dropbox and Google Drive apps tucked out of view in a folder.

-Apple Pencil with Notes -- The iPad Pro-specific Apple Pencil can come in handy for a couple of productivity tricks, although, as Josh Centers notes, you don’t need one to harness these features (see “,” 20 September 2017).
+Apple Pencil with Notes — The iPad Pro-specific Apple Pencil can come in handy for a couple of productivity tricks, although, as Josh Centers notes, you don’t need one to harness these features (see “11 Things You Should Know about iOS 11,” 20 September 2017).

 Instant Markup: Similarly, iOS 11’s new Instant Markup feature works well with the Apple Pencil but doesn’t require one.
 Markup functionality is sprinkled throughout iOS 11.
 For instance, you can doodle on just-created screenshots, mark up photos by way of the editing tools in Apple’s Photos, scribble on just-created PDFs in Safari by way of a markup button that appears on the upper right, and highlight bits in PDF in iBooks by tapping the marker icon.